 Fi McMillan, Special Counsel, Anderson Lloyd

 Fi specialises in employment and education law.
 She is the legal advisor to the NZPF "Principals' Advice and Support Scheme."
 Prior to becoming a lawyer Fi worked as a primary school teacher in New Zealand and in the UK, and completed a Post Graduate Diploma in Child Advocacy.
 She has also worked on several Boards.
 This experience puts her in a strong position to advise on legal issues affecting schools.
-Fiona is committed to working with her clients to find the best possible outcome, whether that can be achieved by constructive discussions and resolution of issues or through more formal processes.
+Fi is committed to working with her clients to find the best possible outcome, whether that can be achieved by constructive discussions and resolution of issues or through more formal processes.

 Michelle Melville-Smith, Psychologist/Clinic Coordinator/ Deputy Head of Training NZ, Triple P New Zealand